edward-shen/MMM-pages/readme.md

     }
 ]
 ```
-and then at each module, add a classes: property to indicate the page(s) this is supposed to appear on
+and then at each module, add a classes: property to indicate the page(s) this module is supposed to appear on
 ```
   {
     module:"newsfeed",